 These schemes do not have the guarantees that defined benefit schemes offer.
 Instead, the pension at retirement relies upon three main factors – the level of contributions paid, the investment return earned by the fund and the rate at which that fund is converted into an income (the annuity rate).

 Many people who retire abroad find that they have a mixture of defined benefit and defined contribution arrangements.
-There are two main options for a transfer:
+There are two main options when looking to transfer your pension abroad:

 - SIPP (Self Invested Pension Plan)